HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 #### Starting the extract

 There are 2 options for starting the extract.
 The first option is a single operation specifying all the content, and the other option is for a specific type only.
-These were both covered above in the "selecting the scope section.
+These were both covered above in the "selecting the scope" section.

-Here one will only document the use of the global export, as an initial request.
+Here one will only document the use of global export, as an initial request.

 The initial request: